hpssjellis/maker100-leaders-robotics/PAC.md

 ## Suggested Pilot Steps

 1. **Identify a host course** (CS, web design, robotics, electronics, engineering, or similar) and a willing teacher.
-2. **Select ~7 students** for motivation, curiosity, and persistence — not necessarily the strongest coders.
+2. **Select ~7 students** (±1) using combined math/science grades — motivation and independence matter more than being the strongest coder.
-3. **Agree on logistics** — how much class time, how it's assessed, how normal course requirements are still met.
+3. **Agree on logistics** — how much class time, how progress is tracked (the 50-assignment chart), how normal course requirements are still met.
-4. **Prep the tech** — purchase hardware, install software, confirm USB/serial permissions.
+4. **Prep the tech** — purchase hardware, install software (Arduino IDE, with PlatformIO/VS Code as a fallback), confirm USB/serial permissions.
 5. **Run the pilot** — Build → Test → Fail → Understand → Fix → Explain.
 6. **Measure results** — completed projects, student independence, teacher workload, interest in continuing.
 7. **Decide** — expand, adjust, or stop, based on your own school's evidence.
-If expanding to a full course, hand off funding responsibility to the administration.
+If expanding to a full course, hand off funding responsibility to the administration, and have pilot students help teach the incoming class.

 ---